StackStorm/st2docs/docs/source/install/ewc_ha.rst

 Components
 ----------
-For HA reasons, by default and at a minimum StackStorm K8s cluster deploys more than a ``30`` pods in total.
+For HA reasons, by default and at a minimum StackStorm K8s cluster deploys more than ``30`` pods in total.
 This section describes their role and deployment specifics.

 st2client